If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 Put another way, the other factors surrounding your divorce proceedings might affect the alimony award.

-Divorces are periods filled with lots of emotions and arguments.
+Divorces are often filled with lots of emotions and arguments.
 However, you should NEVER file for alimony as a way of punishing your spouse.

-First off, a judge will never award alimony to “punish” a spouse for adultery, abandonment, or abuse.
+First off, a judge will never award alimony to “punish” a spouse for the actions that led to the divorce.

 The whole point of spousal support is to mitigate the effect the divorce has on the lower earner’s way of life, not to punish them.